Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Preliminaries

 \subsection{\bf Popa's intertwining techniques}

-In \cite{Po01,Po03}, Popa introduced a powerful tool called \textit{intertwining techniques}, which is one of the main ingredient in the recent development of the von Neumann algebra theory.
-The version we introduce here is the one defined in \cite[Definition 4.1]{HI15} which treats general von Neumann algebras (possibly of type III).
+In \cite{Po01,Po03}, Popa introduced a powerful tool called \textit{intertwining techniques}.
+This is one of the main ingredient in the recent development of the von Neumann algebra theory.
+Here we introduce the one defined and studied in \cite[Definition 4.1 and Theorem 4.3]{HI15} which treats general von Neumann algebras.

 \begin{Def}\upshape Let $M$ be any $\sigma$-finite von Neumann algebra, $1_A$ and $1_B$ any nonzero projections in $M$, $A\subset 1_AM1_A$ and $B\subset 1_BM1_B$ any von Neumann subalgebras with expectation.
 We say that $A$ {\em embeds with expectation into} $B$ {\em inside} $M$ and write $A \preceq_M B$ if there exist projections $e \in A$ and $f \in B$, a nonzero partial isometry $v \in eMf$ and a unital normal $\ast$-homomorphism $\theta : eAe \to fBf$ such that the inclusion $\theta(eAe) \subset fBf$ is with expectation and $av = v \theta(a)$ for all $a \in eAe$. \end{Def}